Mean field interaction on random graphs with dynamically changing multi-color edges: Introduction

 The goal of the current work is to study asymptotic behaviors of the system \eqref{eq:system} as $n \to \infty$ and $\beta(n) \to \beta \in [0,\infty]$.
 Our first main result is LLN, POC, and CLT (Theorems \ref{thm:no_acceleration_2}, \ref{thm:CLT_nu} and \ref{thm:CLT_mu}) for node states and their empirical measures when $\beta<\infty$.
 The proof of LLN and POC relies on certain coupling arguments, exchangeability properties of the nodes and edges, and a key conditional independence structure for the limiting system (Theorem \ref{thm:no_acceleration_1}).
 Intuitively speaking, due to the state-dependent evolution of edges, one would not expect in the limiting system that edges are independent, although nodes are i.i.d.
-Indeed, Theorem \ref{thm:no_acceleration_1} states that conditioning on \textit{the path} of a node, edges connected with this node are i.i.d.
+Indeed, Theorem \ref{thm:no_acceleration_1} states that conditioning on \textit{the path} of the state of a node, edges connected with this node are i.i.d.
 The proof of such a statement follows from a careful time-discretization argument along with applying de Finetti's theorem.
 Moreover, we generalize the special case $\beta(n) \to 0$, in which the limit represents a random but a static graph, to a case in which the edge processes $\xi_{ij}^n$ are i.i.d.\ adapted and could be non-Markovian.
 LLN and POC for such systems are obtained in Theorem \ref{thm:iid_LLN}.
 The CLT result characterizes the fluctuation of functionals of the empirical measures of nodes and edges.
 The proof of CLT relies on a change of measure technique using Girsanov's theorem, and this approach goes back to \cite{Sznitman1984,ShigaTanaka1985}.
 This technique reduces the problem to working with the limiting system where nodes are i.i.d.\ and edges are conditionally independent, while the price to pay is that one must carefully analyze the asymptotic behavior of the Radon–Nikodym derivative.
-The presence of conditionally independent edges requires more challenging work than what has been done in the single-color case (e.g.\ in \cite{Sznitman1984,ShigaTanaka1985}) and the two-color case (in \cite{BhamidiBudhirajaWu2019weakly}).
-In particular, the node plays the role of common noises in the analysis (see Lemma \ref{lem:Un_joint}) and as a result the CLT limit is not a Gaussian random variable but rather a Gaussian mixture.
+The presence of conditionally independent edges {with state-dependent dynamics} requires more challenging work than what has been done in the single-color case (e.g.\ in \cite{Sznitman1984,ShigaTanaka1985}) and the two-color case (in \cite{BhamidiBudhirajaWu2019weakly}).
+In particular, {unlike in \cite{BhamidiBudhirajaWu2019weakly} where edges are evolving independently (as in Section \ref{sec:iid}) and the limit of fluctuations of node states is Gaussian, here} the node plays the role of common noises in the analysis (see Lemma \ref{lem:Un_joint}) and as a result the CLT limit is not a Gaussian random variable but rather a Gaussian mixture.